marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

 Get your hands on clean architecture is a reading for programmers that want to understand the clean architecture in a praticalway.

+## Talking with tech leads

+Pat Kua {% cite kua2014talking --file 2021-02-11-2020-a-year-of-reading %} assembled a collection of advices from tech leads from various sectors in the industry, the insights provided is a handful list of do's and dont's for novices in the tech lead role and for experienced ones.

+## 14 habits of highly productive developers

+Zeno Rocha {% cite rocha2020habits --file 2021-02-11-2020-a-year-of-reading %} collected 14 habits that
+might help developers to achieve their career goasl.
+It is not a recipe to follow as it is described, rather it is a friendly companion to keep under the shelf and consult it from time to time.

 ## Introduction to mathematical thinking

-This book is a companion from the MOOC by Dr. Keith Devlin named "Introduction to Mathematical Thinking".
+This book is a companion from the MOOC(Massive Open Online Courses) by Dr. Keith Devlin named
+"Introduction to Mathematical Thinking".
 The MOOC is aimed at students that are coming from school mathematics and want to level up to university mathematics, or at least to get started